GoWithitRoger/opinionated-md-formatter/README.md

 # Opinionated Markdown Formatter for Drafts

 A Drafts "action" (script) that applies a consistent, clean, and readable format to Markdown documents.
 It is designed to be safe to run on an already-formatted document, without making unwanted changes (hopefully).
-It's especially useful to clean up markdown text pasted into Drafts, as drafts seem to add extra blank lines.
+It's especially useful to clean up markdown text pasted into Drafts as drafts seems to add extra blank lines.

 ## What is Drafts? ✍️